Health-promoting school and recreational activities

 Green Deal action

 The goal is for all preschools, primary schools, after-school programs, and youth centers to become health-promoting workplaces, in cooperation with the Director of Health.
-Special attention will be paid to aspects related to mental well-being with strategic actions and emphasis will be placed on using a mental health checklist.
-Collaboration with Geðhjálp will be established in relation to education in schools and the dissemination of the Geðdagatal (a mental health calendar) to staff.
+We'll pay special attention to factors related to mental well-being through targeted actions.
+We'll focus on improving teen sleep by starting the school day later each day.

 Implementation period